 What is your current organization and role?

-What is one way UP Education Network has been working to increase equity for the students and communities you serve?
+What else has IPS been working on to increase equity for students?